 Mindfulness is a way of paying attention to the present moment with curiosity and non-judgement.

-When you practice mindfulness you learn to build awareness of your mind, your thoughts, emotions and body sensations, as well as external experiences (like different sounds, what you can see and so on).
+When you practice mindfulness you learn to build awareness of your mind, your thoughts, emotions and body sensations, as well as external experiences.
+For example, different sounds, the things you can see around you, and so on.

-Having greater awareness of our thoughts and emotions helps us to take a step back from them, rather than being caught up in them.
+Greater awareness of our thoughts and emotions helps us to take a step back from them, rather than being caught up in them.
 Once we are looking at our thoughts and emotions rather than coming from them, we are able to more flexibly respond to difficult or challenging situations.

 Other therapeutic approaches we specialise in are: